 Help people understand pain & illness, even if you look fine to them.

 You can help people understand pain & illness.
 Do your loved ones have a hard time understanding your chronic illness or pain because to them you look fine?
-But You LOOK Good! is a book that gives those living with chronic illness and pain a voice about how they feel, what they need and how others can be an encouragement to them.
-It is a convenient, informative way to educate loved ones about what people living with ongoing illness and pain struggle with, fight for and need from their friends and family.
-It is easy to read, gives practical ideas on how loved ones can be supportive and is not so long that readers lose interest.
+But You LOOK Good! is a book that gives those living with chronic illness and pain a voice.
+It expresses how they feel, what they need and how others can be an encouragement to them.
+This book is a convenient, informative way to educate everyone about what people living with ongoing illness and pain struggle with, fight for and need from their friends and family.
+It is easy to read, gives practical ideas on how loved ones can be supportive, and is short enough to keep the readers interested.

 An important tool for caregivers, family & friends.
 Help people understand pain & illness.

-This book gets to the heart of why our friends and family have difficulty understanding ongoing illnesses and pain, and gives them simple ways to encourage.
-It serves as a tool to help explain to loved ones the extreme fatigue, pain, dizziness, cognitive impairments and other symptoms that can be limiting, even though the person may not look sick or in pain.
+This book gets to the heart of why our friends and family have difficulty understanding ongoing illnesses and pain.
+It gives them simple ways to encourage.
+It\’s a tool to help explain to loved ones the extreme fatigue, pain, dizziness, cognitive impairments and other symptoms.
+Even though the person may not look sick or in pain, these symptoms are limiting.
 Moreover, it gives them simple, pragmatic ways to truly be an encouragement, what to say, what not to say and how to help.
 Often loved ones are enlightened as to why their well-meaning advice is not always well-received.
 It is cherished by both those living with illness or injury, as well as those who love them!
 This book will help people understand pain & illness in ways they never considered and it will improve your relationship.
 IDA Store – Now Available on Kindle